AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

   .then(extractUserDict) // assuming extractUserDict is now a `NSDictionary -> Promise<NSDictionary>`
   .then(buildUser) // assuming buildUser is now a `NSDictionary -> Promise<User>`
   .then {
-    updateUR(user: user
+    updateUI(user: user
   }
   .error { err in
     print("Error: \(err)")
   }
 ```

 See how smooth and readable this looks?
 It's all about a stream of small processing steps chained together nicely.
 And it does all the heavy lifting of handling both the asynchronicity and the errors for you.
 If an error happens during the process, e.g. in `extractUserDict`, it jumps directly into the `error` block.
-Like with a `do…catch`. or like with `Result`.
+Like with a `do…catch`.
+Or like with `Result`.

 The implementation of `fetch` to use a `Promise` — instead of a completion block and a `Result` — would probably look something like this: